XML to JSON Converter

 How to use this tool

-1. Paste your XML string into the left input area.
+- Paste your raw XML string into the input editor.

-4. Copy the resulting JSON to your clipboard for use in your application.
+- Copy the JSON or download for use in your API or frontend project.

 Example Usage